graft-project/DesignDocuments/RFCs/[RFC-007-BER] Block Explorer redesign.md

 4.4.
 By default I can see AuthSample List for the last block.

 4.5.
-Entering information into the field (pic.2[1]) and pressing the Search button I should see info about  SNs in the AuthSample List in the block  which I search
+When I enter information into the field (pic.2[1]) and press the Search button I should see info about  SNs in the AuthSample List in the block  which I search

 4.6.
-Entering information into the field (pic.2[2]) and pressing the Search button I should see info about  SN  in the AuthSample List which I search
+When I enter information into the field (pic.2[2]) and press the Search button I should see info about  SN  in the AuthSample List which I search

 4.7.
-Entering information into the fields (pic.2[1]) and (pic.2[2]) and pressing the Search button I should see info about  my SN  in the AuthSample List for the block which I search
+When I enter information into the fields (pic.2[1]) and (pic.2[2]) and press the Search button I should see info about  my SN  in the AuthSample List for the block which I search

 4.8.
 The public_ID in the AuthSample List should contain a link by clicking on which I can go to the new screen with SN's details (pic.3).